Joint Optimization of Handoff and Video Rate in LEO Satellite Networks: Evaluation

 It is observed that MPC-based methods are often less smooth than RL-based ones, possibly due to the limited optimization window of MPC.
 This limitation also exists in our proposed Joint MPC method.
-Thus, in the 1-user scenario, although Joint MPC (L) produces higher quality rewards than Pensieve (MB), its final QoE score falls behind that of Pensieve (MB) due to worse smoothness. \kj{Due to the limited calculation window in MPC, we can see that the performance of Joint MPC (Central), which knows the network status within the window, is similar to or even underperforms our Joint RL.}
+Thus, in the 1-user scenario, although Joint MPC (L) produces higher quality rewards than Pensieve (MB), its final QoE score falls behind that of Pensieve (MB) due to worse smoothness.
+Due to the limited calculation window in MPC, we can see that the performance of Joint MPC (Central), which knows the network status within the window, is similar to or even underperforms our Joint RL.

 Pensieve (MB) rarely picks the highest bitrate, even though it has a sufficient buffer.
-Hence it has lower quality scores than our proposed Joint RL, as shown in Figure \ref{fig:simulation-reward-breakdown-simulate}.
+Hence, it has lower quality scores than our proposed Joint RL, as shown in Fig.~\ref{fig:simulation-reward-breakdown-simulate}.
 We interpret Pensieve (MB) as making a conservative decision, as it does not jointly consider satellites.
 When Pensieve (MB) increases the video quality due to enough buffers, it encounters many cases where a rebuffering penalty occurs due to sudden drops in satellite throughput.

-We find that Joint RL actively decides the handoff to achieve a high QoE, i.e., 2 to 3 times more handoffs than the MB strategy.
-Joint RL does not hesitate to choose the highest quality when it has enough buffer compared to Pensieve (MB).
+We find that Joint RL actively decides the handoff to achieve a high QoE, \ie, 2 to 3 times more handoffs than the MB strategy.
+Unlike Pensieve (MB), Joint RL consistently selects the highest bitrate when the buffer is sufficiently full.
 Interestingly, Joint RL does the handoff only when the buffer is enough, which indicates a low possibility of rebuffering.
 Conversely, when the buffer is sufficient, Joint RL actively performs actions to achieve high throughput, such as performing multiple handoffs within a few seconds.

 By incorporating global status, Joint RL (G) achieves better results than Joint RL (L).
-Joint RL (G) can learn interesting policies maximizing the overall QoE of all users, even if it slightly degrades one user.
+Joint RL (G) learns interesting policies maximizing the overall QoE of all users, even if it slightly degrades one user.
 Joint RL (G) learns to tactically establish each user's role, such as determining handoff frequency or video quality.
 For example, one user does a lot of handoffs when encountering resource sharing and only maintains modest quality downloads.
 This allows other users to download the highest quality without resource contention.
-It is quite attractive that our RL models learn these policies to optimize the overall QoE without any special a priori knowledge.
+Impressively, our RL models learn these policies to optimize the overall QoE without any special a priori knowledge.